 Projectile Jargon

 Ah, jargon!
-That delightful smörgåsbord of buzzwords and catchphrases, a veritable cornucopia of babbelfish-syllables in the linguistic playground where “synergy” and “paradigm shifts” dance like nobody’s watching - except Bob, who always seems to be lurking, ready to circle back and touch base about your bandwidth.
-Welcome to the world of thinking outside the box in hopes to move the needle which oddly requires a SWOT instead of a thimble.
+That delightful smörgåsbord of buzzwords and catchphrases, a veritable cornucopia of Babelfish-syllables in the linguistic playground where “synergy” and “paradigm shifts” dance like nobody’s watching - except Bob, who always seems to be lurking, ready to circle back and touch base about your bandwidth.
+Welcome to the world of thinking outside the box in hopes of moving the needle which oddly requires a SWOT instead of a thimble.
 But on that, I’ll bite my thumb.

 Beware, dear leader, for this lexicon of the liminal is a slippery slope to boiling the frog.
-So buckle up, buttercup, and prepare to navigate the treacherous terrain of workplace jargon, where the only thing more terrifying than a “blue sky thinking” is the sudden realization that you’ve not yet seen a blue sky today.
+So buckle up, buttercup, and prepare to navigate the treacherous terrain of workplace jargon, where the only thing more terrifying than blue sky thinking is the sudden realization that you’ve not yet seen a blue sky today.
 Apologies, that’s no doubt orthogonal, there’s no need to deep dive into a rat hole, when we’ve hardly feasted on the low-hanging fruit.

 For everyone else: